 This course focuses on accounting in the global marketplace and reviews international accounting standards for financial reporting and introduces and compares taxation and financial and managerial accounting issues in the international environment.
-Prerequisite: ACC 500 or 6 credit hours of undergraduate cost accounting or permission of the instructor.
+Prerequisite: ACC 500 or 6 credit hours of undergraduate cost accounting or permission of the instructor or the area chair.
 Note: ACC 680 can be used as an international business elective.